arighi/virtme-ng/README.md

 For networking support, you also need CONFIG_VIRTIO_NET.

+For script support, you need CONFIG_VIRTIO_CONSOLE.

+For disk support, you need CONFIG_SCSI_VIRTIO.

 That kernel needs to be sane.
 Your kernel is probably sane, but allmodconfig and allyesconfig generate insane kernels.
 Sanity includes:

     CONFIG_CMDLINE_OVERRIDE=n